TO ALL CUPE CHARTERED ORGANIZATIONS

 Please review this guide closely, and contact us if you have questions.

-- There are very strict new rules around election – i.e. communicating to the public.
-There are now two periods where CUPE’s political participation with the public must be registered with Elections Canada and is subject to spending limits.
+- There are very strict new rules around the election.
+There are now two periods where CUPE’s political participation must be registered with Elections Canada and is subject to spending limits.
 The first period is the pre-election period, which began on June 30th and concludes when the writ drops and the official campaign begins.
 The second period is the election period which begins when the writ drops and concludes on election day.

 - From June 30th until election day, CUPE National will be registered as a third party on behalf of all of its chartered bodies, including all locals, divisions, councils, etc. CUPE National, as the registered third party, must pre-approve all spending associated with regulated activities under the Canada Elections Act.
-As in previous federal elections, it is critical that locals, divisions and councils do not engage in third party advertising without pre-approval.
-Any such advertising could tip CUPE National’s total spending over our limit.
+As in previous federal elections, it is critical that locals, divisions and councils do not engage in regulated activities without pre-approval.
+Any such activities could tip CUPE National’s total spending over our limit.
 Overspending carries large financial and other penalties.
-During this time, third party spending includes political activities in support of or against a candidate or political party.
-Issue-based campaigns (messages in support of an issue, such as universal pharmacare, that may be associated with a candidate or party) don’t count toward third-party limits during the pre-election period but will count, and require reporting, during the election period.
+During this time, third party spending includes political advertising in support of or against a candidate or political party.
+Issue-based campaigns (messages in support of an issue, such as universal pharmacare, that may be associated with a candidate or party) don’t count toward third-party limits as long as they do not constitute advertising.

-- The creation and distribution of partisan online materials are regulated and subject to CUPE National’s spending limits.
-This includes supporting candidates, parties or taking positions on issues on your website, social media and through email.
+- The creation and distribution of partisan online materials are regulated and subject to spending limits.
+This includes supporting candidates or parties on issues on your union’s or local’s website, social media and through email.

 - No collusion.
 The rules also prevent us from working with other third parties or registered parties (i.e. the NDP) to circumvent the spending limits.
 We also can’t collaborate with others to influence their activities related to the federal election.
 For example, a party can’t ask us to share a specific message with our members.
 But if they share their platform points with us, we can write to our members about why we support the party and their platform.